MARKET SNAPSHOT: Five Important Reasons Why A Stampede Into Stocks May Be Just Getting Started

 2. Summer blockbuster: It has been a blowout quarter for earnings, with companies reporting profits that are 4.8% better than estimates and sales 1.2% above estimates, according to latest data from FactSet.

-As of late October, S&P 500 earnings are up by an estimated 4.7% with six of the 11 sectors turning in higher profits.
-Some 76% of companies are posting results above estimates, ahead of the the one-year (71%) and the five-year (69%) averages, said Brad McMillan, chief investment officer for Commonwealth Financial Network.
+As of late October, S&P 500 earnings are up by 4.7% with six of the 11 sectors turning in higher profits.
+Some 76% of companies are posting better-than-expected results, ahead of the one-year (71%) and the five-year (69%) averages, said Brad McMillan, chief investment officer for Commonwealth Financial Network.

 3. Timing is everything: Stocks are heading into the strongest couple of months of the year, particularly for the S&P 500.